johnafish/johnafish.ca/notes/My Gear.md

 - [My Notebook](http://amzn.to/2BBPTwg)

-Leuchtturm makes simple, no nonsense, high quality notebooks.
+I'm going to be launching my own notebook soon, so if you can hold out for a couple of months, [subscribe to my newsletter and get a notebook personalized to my method for a discount](https://goo.gl/31jEMe).
+If you can't wait, Leuchtturm makes simple, no nonsense, high quality notebooks.
 This is the best notebook that I've ever used--better than any moleskine, for sure.
 I use it every day, and it cost me less than $20.
 Definitely worth it.

 ## Personal Stuff